|17. How does the credit system work on eCPD®?|

 Is there any limit on the number of points that may be earned per CPD category?

 CPD activities are categorised into three levels of learning activities (according to the measurability of outcome) and are linked to a certain CEU value or weight.
-Practitioners may obtain all 30 annually required CEU's from any level of activity, depending on their personal circumstances and individual learning needs.
+Practitioners may obtain all required CEUs from any level of activity, depending on their personal circumstances and individual learning needs.

-- Level 1: Activities without a clearly measurable outcome and presented once only, e.g. conferences, CPD meetings, etc.
+- Level 1: Activities without a clearly measurable outcome and presented once only such as attendance at conferences and CPD meetings.

-- Level 3: Structured learning, e.g. postgraduate degrees and diplomas, short courses with a formal assessment at the end, etc.
+- Level 3: Structured learning such as postgraduate degrees and diplomas and short courses with a formal assessment at the end.

 To view your Council's CPD guidelines, click here.